 In addition to the positives and negatives briefly highlighted above, the decision of whether to set up a NISA is further complicated when in the context of being a foreigner living in Japan.
 An expat considering the NISA would also of course best hold it up in comparison to any of the other investment options in Japan and around the world.
 In order to set up a NISA, as mentioned above you would need to go through a Japanese bank or financial institution.
 This almost always necessitates a strong Japanese language ability in order to be comfortable navigating the investment account and avoid making simple administrative mistakes that could cost you considerable amounts of money.
 In addition, the vast majority of broker/dealer companies in Japan will not allow a foreigner to set up an investment account unless they can prove to have a command of the Japanese language, as well as being fully literate in both reading and writing kanji.

-For such small account values, due to the NISA’s low annual deposit allowance (1 Million JPY), you would be hard pressed to find a Japanese financial advisor that would work with you to provide quality professional advice.
+For such small account values, due to the NISA’s low annual deposit allowance (1.2 Million JPY maximum), you would be hard pressed to find a Japanese financial advisor that would work with you to provide quality professional advice.
 This would likely then lead to a NISA becoming very much a DIY project.
 While some people are fine taking a DIY approach to their investments, many end up deciding that they do not have the interest, time, or dedication to do it properly.
 Or worse, they open the account with a full head of steam, but over time take a more lackadaisical approach to managing the account, resulting in poor risk management and potential heavy losses.

 Another drawback to the NISA for foreigners in Japan is the investment selection.
 It should come as no surprise that if the Japanese government is going to give you a 5-year tax relief on capital gains and dividends in order to spur the economy, they are going to require that your investments stay here in Japan.
 While there may be a few internationally focused mutual funds available through some NISA platforms, the overwhelming majority of tax relief approved investments are going to be domestic Japan investments, denominated in JPY.
 The savvy investor looking to diversify internationally might tend to want experts from each respective market or country running their non-Japan funds, as the overseas professionals might have a better chance of succeeding on their home turf rather than an analyst in Otemachi looking at data on a computer screen.